National Highway Traffic Safety Administration (NHTSA), Department of Transportation (DOT).

 (c) If the electric energy storage device(s) is/are rechargeable only by an energy source on the vehicle, at any state of charge within the normal operating voltage defined by the vehicle manufacturer.

 S7.2 Vehicle conditions.
-The switch or device that provides power from the high voltage system to the propulsion motor(s) is in the activated position or the ready-to-drive position.
+The switch or device that provides power from the high voltage system to the propulsion Start Printed Page 33528motor(s) is in the activated position or the ready-to-drive position.

 S7.4 Rear moving barrier impact test conditions.
 In addition to the conditions of S7.1 and S7.2, the conditions of S7.3(b) and S7.6 of 571.301 of this chapter apply to the conducting of the rear moving deformable barrier impact test specified in S6.2.

 S7.6 Electrical isolation test procedure.
 In addition to the conditions of S7.1 and S7.2, the conditions in S7.6.1 through S7.6.7 apply to the measuring of electrical isolation specified in S5.3(a).